Morant refutes report of run-in between friends and Pacers personnel - NewsBreak

 “We’re good.
 Yeah.
 We feel like everybody else stressing.
 We’re not stressing,” Morant continued.
 “There’s going to be struggles during the season.
 You have your ups and downs.
 Obviously, we haven’t had any like this.
 But we’re still confident in our play, where we stand at in this league.”

-Morant return to the line-up Tuesday night when the Grizzlies host the Chicago Bulls.
+Morant returns to the lineup Tuesday night when the Grizzlies host the Chicago Bulls.
 Morant missed Sunday’s loss to Toronto with a sprained wrist.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WREG.com.